-Leading Wisely with a Next Generation Executive Decision Support System
+Leading Wisely with a Next Generation Decision Support System

-An executive decision support system is designed to facilitate leaders in decision making.
+An effective decision-support system is designed to facilitate leaders in decision making.
 It aggregates reliable, up-to-date information from all available sources, and makes it readily accessible to those leaders.
 Using this system, leaders can more easily break information down and view it in more user-friendly ways—often in the form of graphs that make important conclusions or trends more recognizable and understandable.
 This supports a leader’s ability to make sense of the information and act accordingly.

-An executive decision support system also supports a leader’s ability to drill down into the data in search of problems’ root causes.
-More advanced decision support systems use artificial intelligence and machine learning to bring problematic situations to a leader’s attention, and help predict outcomes.
-The executive decision support system also plays an important communication and collaboration role, helping leaders work with the intellectual assets of the organization to problem solve and align the organization around a common vision and strategy.
+A decision-support system also supports a leader’s ability to drill down into the data in search of problems’ root causes.
+More advanced decision-support systems use artificial intelligence and machine learning to bring problematic situations to a leader’s attention, and help predict outcomes.
+The decision-support system also plays an important communication and collaboration role, helping leaders work with the intellectual assets of the organization to problem solve and align the organization around a common vision and strategy.

 Managing change in the modern healthcare system is a complex and difficult endeavor not for the faint of heart.
-Therefore, a next generation executive decision support system that helps leaders (and others in the organization) navigate this complexity becomes an industrywide imperative.
+Therefore, a next generation decision-support system that helps leaders (and others in the organization) navigate this complexity becomes an industrywide imperative.

 Would you like to learn more about this topic?
 Here are some articles we suggest: